carbon-language/carbon-lang/docs/design/generics/terminology.md

 #### Interfaces are type-types

-In other programming models, an interface is a type-type, i.e., an interface is a type whose values are also types (satisfying some properties).
+In other programming models, an interface is a type-type, that is, an interface is a type whose values are also types (satisfying some properties).
 For example, we might define a generic function like so:

 ```
 fn F[InterfaceName:$ T](T: x) ...